apache/singa/doc/en/docs/installation.md

 ## From Conda

-Conda is a package manager provided by [Anaconda](https://www.continuum.io/downloads) or [Miniconda](https://conda.io/miniconda.html).
+Conda is a package manager for Python, CPP and other packages.

 Currently, SINGA has conda packages (Python 2.7 and Python 3.6) for Linux and MacOSX.

-### Linux
+[Miniconda3](https://conda.io/miniconda.html) is recommended to use with SINGA.
+After installing miniconda, execute the one of the following commands to install SINGA.

 1. CPU only

-        conda install -c nusdbsystem singa
+        conda install -c nusdbsystem singa-cpu

-2. GPU via CUDA+cuDNN
+2. GPU with CUDA and cuDNN

+        conda install -c nusdbsystem singa-gpu

+    It is equivalent to

-        conda install -c nusdbsystem singa-cudax.y-cudnnz
+        conda install -c nusdbsystem singa=1.1.1=py36_cuda9.0-cudnn7.1.2

-    where `x.y,z` is one of <8.0, 5>, <7.5, 5> and <7.5, 4>.
-    Users need to install CUDA and cuDNN before installing SINGA.
-    If cuDNN is not in system folders (e.g., /usr/local), export the folder of libcudnn.so to LD_LIBRARY_PATH

-### Mac OSX

-Only the CPU version is available,

-    conda config --add channels conda-forge
+    CUDA 9.0 must be installed before executing the above command.
+Singa packages for other CUDA versions are also available.
+The following instruction lists all the available Singa packages.

-    conda install -c nusdbsystem singa
+        conda search -c nusdbsystem singa

 If there is no error message from